Rali Mampeule: Recognition

-In 2019 Mampeule was awarded the Socio-Economic Impact Award by (SAIBPP).
-In 2023, he was recognized as a Business Leader in the Top 100 Property Leaders by the South African Institute of Black Property Practitioners (SAIBPP) then in the same year he was also awarded BBQ South African Community Builder of the Year Award.
+In 2019 Rali was awarded the Socio-Economic Impact Award by the South African Institute of Black Property Practitioners (SAIBPP).
+In 2023, he was also recognized as a Business Leader in the Top 100 Property Leaders by the SAIBPP, then in the same year he was also awarded BBQ South African Community Builder of the Year Award.

-Rali Mampeule is known for contributing to the transformation and empowerment within the real estate industry in South Africa through innovative initiatives including introduction of earthquake resilient 3D-printed concrete homes when he partnered with the University of Johannesburg to build the first 3D concrete printed house in South Africa in 2023.
+Rali Mampeule is known for contributing to the real estate industry in South Africa through various initiatives, including his partnering with the University of Johannesburg to introduce the first earthquake resilient 3D-printed concrete homes in South Africa in 2023.

 Philanthropy

 Rali Mampeule together with Makentse Mampeule established The Mampeule Foundation in 2019.
-The organisation is a non-profit organisation in South Africa known to offer assistance in Property Education, Global Health, local Community Development, and Bursaries for tertiary education.
+The organisation is a non-profit organisation in South Africa known to offer assistance in property education, global health, local community development, and bursaries for tertiary education.